 Updates apply to all Core WordPress, Theme and Plugin files.

-Developers work hard on WordPress to provide us with a reliable platform and we can say the same for many of the plugins and themes.
+WordPress Developers work hard to provide us with a reliable platform and we can say the same for many of the plugins and themes.
 However, there can be problems with any software.
 To use newly developed features or to prevent potential bugs or remove existing ones, things must be kept up-to-date.

 It’s also very important to keep your website running as well as possible.
 Speed matters.
 When you edit a post or page on your website, WordPress automatically saves the new revision to the database.
 If you edit things a few times (and particularly if the post is long), your database soon gets clogged up with old revisions that just sit there, taking up valuable space.
 Removing these unnecessary post revisions increases your website’s speed and efficiency.